-Pending state legislation to require IDAs to pay prevailing wage rates could affect deal flow.
-In addition, the recent state requirement to pay a Cost Recovery Tax takes away from job creation programs and community development.
+The State requirement to pay a Cost Recovery Tax takes funding from job creation and community development programs.

 CONTACTING COMIDA'S ADMINISTRATION

 This financial report is designed to provide citizens, taxpayers, customers, investors and creditors with a general overview of COMIDA's finances and to show the accountability for the money received.
 If you have questions about this report or need additional financial information, contact the County of Monroe Industrial Development Agency's Executive Director, Judy Seil, at 50 West Main Street, Suite 8100, Rochester, New York, 14614.